Working Papers

 Award: Charles A. Lave Paper Prize Award (UC Irvine).

-During the "Age of Mass Migration", many Chinese migrants came to the Netherlands Indies.
+During the "Age of Mass Migration", many Chinese migrants came to colonial Indonesia.
 We propose that these migratory flows included many skilled workers, contrary to the belief that they mostly consisted of unskilled laborers.
-To investigate this topic, we construct a new dataset of migration and potential surplus earnings for different types of work.
+We construct a new dataset of migration and potential surplus earnings for different types of work for the period ca. 1900-1920.
 Our analyses show that high earnings for skilled work, but not for unskilled work, strongly incentivized migration.
-Given the scarcity of skilled labor in the Netherlands Indies, the skilled migrants may have significantly contributed to economic growth in general and the booming trade-based sectors in particular.
+Given the scarcity of skilled labor in Indonesia, the skilled migrants may have significantly contributed to economic growth in general and the growing trade-based sectors in particular.

 How does policy risk affect financial markets?
 To investigate this question, we study the 1930s Chinese silver crisis and construct a novel dataset of high-frequency financial data and newspaper sentiment data.
 We show that U.S. silver purchases propelled financial events in China, but not in the ways commonly described by the extant literature.
 Specifically, we argue that China’s silver policy risk generated massive silver outflows that induced a severe credit crunch and further weakened the government’s perceived commitment to the silver standard.
 In turn, such weakened perceived commitment made the silver standard unsustainable.
 Notably, a contemporaneous comparison with Hong Kong reveals that rising global silver prices did not cause persistent silver outflows or a credit crunch in the absence of silver policy risk.
 These findings underscore the crucial role of policy risk in shaping economic outcomes in developing economies.

-Tax Farming and State Capacity: Evidence from Colonial Indonesia. [pdf]
+Tax Farming and State Capacity: Evidence from Colonial Indonesia.
+SSRN Working Paper 5364767.
+Revise and Resubmit at the European Review of Economic History. [pdf]

-How did modern and centralized fiscal institutions emerge?
-This study estimates the relationship between state capacity and tax farming – tax collection by private actors – in colonial Indonesia.
-To do so, I construct a new database covering nineteen Javanese residencies over thirty-two years (1874-1905) that covers the transition from tax farming to state-run tax collection.
+How did centralized fiscal institutions emerge?
+This study investigates the relationship between state capacity and tax farming – tax collection by private actors – in colonial Indonesia.
+To do so, I construct a new database that covers the transition from tax farming to state-run tax collection.
 The results indicate that state capacity expansion reduced reliance on tax farming and that different segments of the state bureaucracy differentially impacted the tax farming transition.
-Officials from the group traditionally excluded from tax farming (i.e., the indigenous) most strongly reduced reliance on tax farming.
-In contrast, officials from the group traditionally wooed as tax farmers (i.e., the non-indigenous Asians) did not reduce such reliance.
-These findings provide evidence for centralized fiscal institutions emerging when the state becomes less dependent on divide-and-rule strategies that route revenue streams through politically weak intermediaries and away from potentially powerful groups.
+Officials from the majority group largely excluded from tax farming (i.e., the indigenous) strongly reduced reliance on tax farming.
+In contrast, officials from the minority group traditionally wooed as tax farmers (i.e., the non-indigenous Asians) did not reduce such reliance.
+The findings provide evidence for centralized fiscal institutions emerging when the state becomes less dependent on divide-and-rule strategies that route revenue streams through politically weak intermediaries.

 Work in Progress